My Tenant Left With Unpaid Utility Bills – Who’s Responsible?

 Unsurprisingly, they left behind a whole host of unpaid utility bills, which is pretty routine when tenants fall into rent arrears.
 Experience has taught me that when someone is in rent arrears, they’re usually behind on other bills, too.

-The unpaid utility bills totaled to approximately £400.
-Not an earth shattering amount in the grand scheme of things, but enough for me to get pissy about.
-Bear in mind, I had already accepted that I wasn’t going to recover the rent arrears (for various reasons), so I was extremely reluctant on allowing them (the husband and wife duo) burden me with their lousy utility bills.
+The unpaid utility bills totalled to approximately £400.
+Not an earth shattering amount in the grand scheme of things, but enough for me to throw a hissy fit.
+Bear in mind, I had already accepted that I wasn’t going to recover the rent arrears (for various reasons), so I was extremely reluctant on allowing them (the husband and wife duo) burden me with their lousy utility bills also.

 Informing the utility provider of the situation

-When I contacted the gas & electricity provider, Powergen (now known as e-on), to notify them that the tenants’ had vacated the premises because they had fallen into rent arrears, so to stop chasing the money from the property, I discovered that the tenants’ never actually transferred the accounts over to their name, they had only added themselves as mere contacts (that’s despite the fact that I told them to do so when they initially moved in, and they had assured me it had been done).
+When I contacted the gas & electricity provider, Powergen (now known as e-on), to notify them that the tenants had vacated the premises due to falling into rent arrears and to stop chasing the arrears from the property, I was mortified to discover that the tenants had never actually transferred the accounts into their name.
+Instead, they had only added themselves as mere contacts – despite the fact that I had told them [my tenants] to transfer the accounts when they initially moved in, and they had assured me it had been done.

 Upon hearing the news, I heard an almighty crash.
-It was my stomach falling out of my ass, because now I was certain I would have no get-out and I was destined to lose even more money because of these numpties!
-It’s not so much the money (although, that is definitely a concern), it’s more about that on the verge of getting away with murder.
-It’s particularly frustrating because I know I was a good landlord to them.
+It was my stomach falling out of my ass, because I knew my fate was sealed.
+I was certain I had no way out, and was destined to lose even more money because of these numpties!
+It’s not so much about the money (although that is definitely a concern), but more about being taken advantage of – I know I was a good landlord to them.

-Fortunately, it seems as though I managed to catch a break.
+Fortunately, it seems as though I managed to catch a break after pleading my case.

-The Powergen customer service rep informed me that if I could prove that my tenants were actually occupying the property during the period the unpaid bills account for, I won’t be liable, so they initiate a debt collection process on them instead of me.
+The Powergen customer service rep informed me that if I could prove my tenants were actually occupying the property during the period the unpaid bills account for, I wouldn’t be liable.
+They would then initiate a debt collection process on the tenants instead of me.

 Hallelooya!